Garda dies following shooting incident in Co Roscommon

 It is understood the Garda member was a rank and file officer who has worked in Co Roscommon for many years.

 Garda headquarters issued a statement just after 1.30am on Thursday confirming the injured person was a member of the force and had suffered life-threatening injuries.
 His death was confirmed by An Garda Síochána just after 6am on Thursday morning.
-The centre of the town is currently closed to traffic and diversions are in place.
+The centre of the town is currently closed to traffic and diversions are in place as investigations continue in the town of less than 2,000.

 More to follow . . .